Telapantela/SEO-SEM-Blog/src/content/blog/ai-powered-search.md

 ---
-title: "What is AI-Powered Search?"
+title: "🤖 What is AI-Powered Search?"
-meta_title: "AI-Powered Search: The Ultimate Guide to Dominating SEO in 2025"
+meta_title: "AI-Powered Search in 2025: How to Dominate SEO & Rank Higher"
 description: "Discover how AI-powered search transforms SEO in 2025.
 Learn key strategies, the difference between Google and AI search, and actionable tips to rank higher and secure featured snippets."
 image: "/images/blog-5.webp"
 date: 2025-01-30T05:00:00Z